overgoal/overgoal/README.md

-# Dojo Game Starter - Backend Documentation
+# Overgoal - Backend Documentation

-This repository is a complete **starter** for developing games on **Starknet** using **Cairo/Dojo** as backend.
-It includes achievements integration, player system, and is production ready in Sepolia.
+This is the backend for **Overgoal**, a football management game built on **Starknet** using **Cairo/Dojo**.
+It includes player management, game systems, and is production ready for Sepolia.

 ## 🏗️ Backend Project Structure